Extended rear-facing is not new. In Car Safety Centre has been supplying rear-facing seats since the 1980’s.

 We refer to head-on collisions rather than rear-end collisions as in a head-on collision, two cars are travelling in opposite directions and when they make contact, there is extreme deceleration.
 This means the seat belt or harness will stop the body but the head will continue moving forward at the same speed in which the car was originally moving, causing severe strain on the neck and spine.
 However, in a rear-end collision, even if your child were to be in a rear-facing seat, although the head would still be thrown forward, the two cars are moving in the same direction so there is not the same extreme deceleration meaning less strain on the neck and spine.
 Head-on collisions also make up approximately 47% of collisions, while 6% are rear-end collisions.
 We should be more concerned about the physical impact of frontal collisions.

 We offer an extensive range of extended rear-facing seats to suit all needs.
 Some rear-facing seats will grow with your child until 18kg, while others will accommodate child up to 25kg.
-You can read more and browse our range here.
 Feel free to contact our highly trained team with any queries you may have.
 We are more than happy to help you find the perfect seat.